-This goal guides UNESCO’s commitment to bolster communication between all societies for the purpose of deepening mutual understanding through the “free flow of ideas by word and image.”
-UNESCO works to ensure that radio is a tool for peace -- sharing knowledge and information about the diversity of cultures, encouraging a pluralism of voices and widening access to information and knowledge.
+This Day highlights UNESCO’s commitment to bolster communication between all societies for the purpose of deepening mutual understanding through the “free flow of ideas by word and image.”
+The Organization works to ensure that radio develops and remains free, independent and pluralistic, encouraging a variety of voices in the public debate, and widening access to information and knowledge.